 As I’ve mentioned a few times here on the blog, I have a mild obsession with glass Christmas ornaments.
 I’ve been collecting them for years.
 If I remember correctly, it all started with my rainbow Christmas tree.
 So of course, when I saw a few vintage Christmas ornament wreaths pop up online recently (shout out to The Makerista for posting one in her Instagram stories thrift store adventures), I knew I had to make one as well.

 Isn’t she lovely?
 I do realize that this colorful and kitschy look isn’t for everyone, but it certainly makes my holiday heart sing.
 That’s why today, I’m going to teach you how to make a Christmas wreath!

 Surprisingly enough, crafting a vintage Christmas ornament wreath is fairly straightforward.
 However, I do have a few tips to offer that will make the process even easier.

 Let’s get started, shall we?

-How to Make a Vintage Christmas Ornament Wreath:
+How to Make a Christmas Wreath with Ornaments: